 - Involvement of partner and support people as a vital part of the family experience

-- Minimal disruption of the normal process of labor and delivery, unless the situation deems intervention by the midwife necessary
+- Minimal disruption of the normal process of labor and delivery

 - Adherence to birth plans presented by the family

-We consider the postpartum time to be one of the most important times of the childbearing experience.
-Unlike many other medical practices, we care for our clients closely after they have their baby, with scheduled visits happening 24-36 hours after birth, at 3 days, 1 week, 2 weeks, and a 6 week follow up visit focusing on well-woman health and family planning options.
+- Scheduled visits happening 24-36 hours after birth—at 3 days, 1 week, 2 weeks, and a 6-week follow-up visit focusing on well-person health and family planning options.
 The visit done at 24-36 hours is an in-home visit.
-The remaining postpartum care visits are done in the office with the midwife.
+The remaining postpartum care visits are done in the office.

 Postpartum care for mother and baby is a standard part of our services.
 This includes:

-- 5 postnatal visits, including one in-home visit at 24-36 hours after birth
+- 5 postnatal visits including one in-home visit

 - Lactation support

-- Emotional support for post birth transitions, with appropriate referrals given as necessary
+- Emotional support for post-birth transitions (Postpartum Mood Disorders) with appropriate referrals given as necessary

-- Family planning and well-woman care at 6 weeks post birth
+- Family planning and well-body care at 6 weeks post-birth